galaxyproject/training-material/topics/sequence-analysis/tutorials/hpc-for-lsgc/tutorial.md

 ![Mycoplasma hyopneumoniae comparison example](../../images/hpc-for-lsgc/GeckoMGV01.PNG "(Left) Sequence comparison between Mycoplasma hyopneumoniae 232 and 7422.
 (Right) Zoomed-in region where the repeats of interest are located.")

 Let's extract the repeats highlighted in red (Figure 2, right) which are aligned to the position 19,610 in the query sequence and perform a multiple sequence alignment on them to check if there are any evolutionary differences.
-The sequences will be extracted from the reference (i.e. Mycoplasma hyopneumoniae 7422) since this is where the repeats duplicate in respect to the query sequence (notice that in Figure 2 we are selecting the ones stacked vertically).
+The sequences will be extracted from the reference (i.e. *Mycoplasma hyopneumoniae 7422*) since this is where the repeats duplicate in respect to the query sequence (notice that in Figure 2 we are selecting the ones stacked vertically).

-### Extracting repeat alignments and running Multiple SEquence Alignment
+### Extracting repeat alignments and running Multiple Sequence Alignment

 > ### {% icon hands_on %} Hands-on: Multiple Sequence Alignment of a set of repeats
 > 1. Run the tool **Text reformatting** with AWK {% icon tool %} with the following parameters